The Accrued Audit Fees Journal entry relates to audit fees that are incurred but not paid, i.e., to outstanding expenses.

 How about an example here?

 This scenario is a clear-cut situation of increased work and scope.
 So, there will be an increase in the audit fees.
-So, the entity needs to increase the audit fees considering this as well.
+So, the entity needs to increase the audit fees, considering this as well.

-In General, Auditor and management discuss this fee before the commencement of audit work.
+In General, the Auditor and management discuss this fee before the commencement of audit work.
 The accounting team shall coordinate with the management to get a proper audit fee estimate.

 Conclusion: